12 Feb Best zero waste stores in London and beyond in the UK

-For our second part of our conscious blog spotlight, London-based eco blogger, Kieran Pollitt (a.k.a. the semi-sustainable man) gives a run-down of the best zero waste stores in London and an insight into what other plastic-free shops are available in the UK.
-(Updated June 2018 to include the latest zero waste stores near you)
+Welcome to the second part of our conscious blog spotlight.
+London-based eco blogger, Kieran Pollitt (a.k.a. the semi-sustainable man), gives a run-down of the best zero waste stores in London and an insight into what other plastic-free shops are available in the UK.

 Photo from Kieran's recent visit to Hetu, London.

-Zero waste (ZW) has become a buzzword in recent times in the sustainability/environmental bubble.
-To live a less wasteful or “zero waste” lifestyle is to reduce the amount of products that you use that get sent to landfill.
+Zero waste has become a buzzword in recent times in the sustainability and environmental bubble.
+To live a less wasteful or “zero waste” lifestyle is to reduce the amount of products you use which get sent to landfill.
 If you are interested in learning more about how to do this better, check out Wearth’s first blog post on the “The Five R’s to Zero Waste”.

 What is a zero waste store?

 Zero waste stores help people to live a more zero-waste lifestyle by eliminating unnecessary packaging.
-They do this by stocking bulk products in large dispensable containers or jars (as shown in the picture from my recent visit to Hetu).
-You can usually tell if you are in the presence of a zero waste shop if they have a wall dedicated to glass dispensers all filled with an assortment of dried pastas, grains, beans and nuts.
+They do this by stocking bulk products in large dispensable containers or jars.
+You can usually tell if you are in the presence of a zero waste shop if they have a wall dedicated to glass dispensers, all filled with an assortment of dried pastas, grains, beans, and nuts.

 Photo – Earth.
 Food.
 Love